 Read how evidence-based mental healthcare improves the lives of children.

 CGC receives financial support from the Connecticut Department of Children and Families and the Office of Victim’s Services.
-We rely on state, local, and federal grants and generous contributions from corporate, private and community foundations, as well as individual donors.
+We also rely on state, local, and federal grants and generous contributions from corporate, private and community foundations and community organizations, as well as individual donors.

 Insurance and Fees